erdenbatuhan/automated-smart-contract-tester/app/test-runner/README.md

 ### Running the entire application with Docker

-For instructions on running the entire application using Docker, please refer to the [README](../README.md) located in the parent directory.
+For instructions on running the entire application using _Docker_, please refer to the [README](../README.md) located in the parent directory.

 ### Running the service separately